HajDragon/ATOM-GPT/README.md

 - Explore the [Interactive Hybrid Flowchart](backend/visualization/Hybrid_flowchart.html) for workflow visualization

 For questions or discussions about ATOM-GPT, feel free to open issues on the GitHub repository.

-## acknowledgements

-ATOM-GPT is built upon the foundation of transformer architectures and benefits from the open-source community's contributions to deep learning and natural language processing.

 ## Dataset Information